Top HTML CSS JavaScript interview questions.

 1. What is JavaScript and how is it used in web development?

 Answer: JavaScript is a high-level, interpreted programming language that enables interactive web pages.
-It is used to manipulate the DOM (Document Object Model), handle events, perform asynchronous operations, and create dynamic content.
-JavaScript runs on the client side (in the browser) but can also be used server-side with environments like Node.js.
+It is used to manipulate the Document Object Model handle events, perform asynchronous operations, and create dynamic content.
+JavaScript runs on the client side (in the browser) but can also be used on the server side with environments like Node.js.

 2. What are JavaScript data types?